alexyuly/chil/README.md

 ## Types, Operations, Components: The Building Blocks of `vinescape`

 `vinescape` defines applications in terms of *operations*.
 An operation is a unit of processing that has *n* named inputs called *sources* and one output called the *sink*.
-Components define relationships between instances of operations.
+A component likewise has sources and a sink, and additionally it defines a set of relationships between instances of operations and components and their sources and sinks.
+A component with 1 or more *start operations* may be executed as an application.

 ### Types